-When preparing to enter the field of electrical engineering, most students usually start with a Bachelor of Science in Electrical Engineering.
+Most students looking to break into the field of electrical engineering usually start by earning a Bachelor of Science in electrical engineering.
 Many campus-based and online colleges and universities offer this entry-level degree.

 Online Degrees in Electrical Engineering

-Since electrical engineering relies so heavily upon the use of computers, many colleges now offer electrical engineering degree programs online.
+Since electrical engineering relies so heavily upon the use of computers, many colleges are offering electrical engineering degree programs online.
 This allows students to learn while working, and getting the chance to actually implement the kinds of technology that they will soon be designing or improving upon.
 Distance education also allows professionals already in the field to further their education without having to sacrifice their careers.

 General Electrical Engineering Degree Programs